-Frequently Asked Questions About Sex Crimes
+Frequently Asked Questions About Sex Crime CHARGEs

 What is consent?

-In terms relevant to a sex crime FAQ, consent means someone agrees to a sexual interaction.
+Consent means someone agrees to a sexual interaction.
 Ideally, it comes in the form of a verbal yes, but as long as either party was free to say “no,” “stop” or use a pre-chosen safe word at any point, that can still be considered consent.
 If one party was prevented from being able to stop the activity before or after it started (including being unconscious or too drunk or high to consent) or attempted to discontinue a sexual act they originally consented to, but was ignored or forced, then the other person or persons may be charged with sexual assault.

 But I’m married to the victim, so it can’t be rape, right?